kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 }
 ```

-Compiling and running the program gives the following output now, which is in line with our expectations:
+Compiling and running the program gives the following output on my machine, which is in line with our expectations:

 ```txt
 &matrix[1]: 6102954652